 In 2015, Gravity Forms got a lot of attention due to some serious security vulnerabilities that were found in their forms.
-Despite this, they’re still considered a good option for building advanced WordPress forms.
+Despite this, it’s still considered a good option for building advanced WordPress forms.

 One area where Gravity Forms do a particularly good job of is payment integration.
 If you want to connect your forms to PayPal, Authorize.net, Stripe, or your accounting software, this is relatively easy to do with their plugin.
-The only thing to bare in mind is that these integrations are only available of Gravity Forms’ most expensive plan ($199).
+The only thing to bear in mind is that these integrations are only available of Gravity Forms’ most expensive plan ($199).

 The disadvantage with Gravity Forms is that their forms look quite average.
 While their features enable you to create powerful forms, they ultimately look quite average – and probably not ideal for anything where conversion rates matter.

-A screenshot of the Gravity Forms ‘demo form’:
+Here’s a screenshot of the Gravity Forms ‘demo form’: